AlexSmall96/Smart-Work/README.md

 # Deployment
 ### Deploying the Site to Heroku
+1. On Heroku.com, click Create New App.
+2. Select the appropriate region and choose a relevant name.
+3. Once the app is created, click on it in the dashboard and go to the deploy tab.
+4. Go to deployment methods, select GitHub.
+5. Search for the name of the repository and click connect.
+6. Go to the Manul Deploy section and click deploy main branch.
+7. Wait for the build log to complete and click View App so view site.
 ### Forking the Repository on GitHub
 1. On GitHub.com, navigate to the main page of the repository.
 2. In the top-right corner of the page, click Fork.